SolomanGarcia/liri-node-app/README.md

 -	A preview link of the song from Spotify
 -	The album that the song is from

+If no parameter is given for song search the default song is Ice Ice Baby by Vanilla Ice.

 ![Screen shot](images/spotify.png)

 ## movie-this: